zhwa/mlir-example/book/Chapter-04-Bufferization.md

 ### The One-Shot Bufferize Algorithm

 One-Shot Bufferize performs a whole-program analysis to **prevent read-after-write hazards** while maximizing in-place updates.
-The algorithm:
+The algorithm operates in four phases.

-**Step 1: Alias analysis and conflict detection**
-- Analyze the entire function to understand tensor data flow
-- Determine which tensors can share buffers (in-place updates) **safely**
-- Build an alias set: which operations create new values vs reuse existing buffers
-- **Detect RAW conflicts**: If a tensor is read after being potentially written, mark it as requiring a separate buffer
+During alias analysis and conflict detection, the pass analyzes the entire function to understand tensor data flow.
+It determines which tensors can share buffers safely through in-place updates, building an alias set that tracks which operations create new values versus reuse existing buffers.
+Crucially, it detects RAW (read-after-write) conflicts: if a tensor is read after being potentially written, the analysis marks it as requiring a separate buffer.

-**Step 2: Buffer allocation insertion**
-- Insert `memref.alloc` operations where new buffers are needed
-- Place allocations as late as possible (minimize live ranges)
-- Deallocations inserted automatically (based on liveness analysis)
-- **Allocate separate buffers** when RAW analysis detects conflicts

-**Step 3: Type conversion**
+Next comes buffer allocation insertion.
+The pass inserts `memref.alloc` operations where new buffers are needed, placing allocations as late as possible to minimize live ranges.
+Deallocations are inserted automatically based on liveness analysis.
+Whenever RAW analysis detects conflicts, the pass allocates separate buffers to maintain correctness.

-- Replace `tensor<...>` types with `memref<...>` types throughout
-- Update operation signatures to use memrefs
-- Convert tensor operations to memref operations
+The type conversion phase replaces `tensor<...>` types with `memref<...>` types throughout the IR, updates operation signatures to use memrefs, and converts tensor operations to their memref equivalents.

-**Step 4: In-place mutation (when safe)**
-- Where possible, convert functional "return new tensor" style to imperative "mutate buffer" style
+Finally, in-place mutation optimization kicks in.
+Where possible, the pass converts functional "return new tensor" style to imperative "mutate buffer" style, eliminating unnecessary copies.
+However, this optimization only applies when alias analysis proves no RAW hazards exist—correctness always takes priority over performance.
-- This eliminates unnecessary copies
-- **Only when alias analysis proves no RAW hazards exist**

 ### Example: Bufferization in Action